LeaVerou/lea.verou.me/2023/state-of-html-2023/index.md

 <figcaption>

-If it makes you feel better, this was my own score, and I *created* the damn survey 😅 Our engineer, [Sacha](https://sachagreif.com/) who is also the founder of [Devographics](https://www.devographics.com/) got 19%!
+If it makes you feel better, this was my own score, and I *created* the darn survey 😅 Our engineer, [Sacha](https://sachagreif.com/) who is also the founder of [Devographics](https://www.devographics.com/) got 19%!

 </figcaption>